Philippine noontime variety television shows: Wowowee, It's Showtime, Pilipinas Win Na Win, Happy Yipee Yehey!, and Wowowillie (2005–present)

 It's Showtime started as Showtime which was a morning talent show that started airing on October 24, 2009, as a lead-in program to Wowowee, overtook the ratings of both Wowowee and EB.

-Competition became harder for EB so they decided to take a different approach.
+Competition became harder for EB; so, they decided to take a different approach.
 To celebrate their 30th anniversary in 2009, they honored people from different fields, gave scholarships to honor students, and built classrooms for public schools in different provinces.
-EB also renovated their studio to accommodate more studio audience, install LED screens, and to commemorate the first death anniversary of Francis Magalona on March 6, 2010.
+EB also renovated their studio to accommodate a larger studio audience, install LED screens, and to commemorate the first anniversary of the death of Francis Magalona on March 6, 2010.
 EB also launched its widely popular segment Juan for All, All for Juan: Bayanihan of D' Pipol (a regular segment which broadcasts remotely from different barangays).

-In 2010, Revillame threatened ABS-CBN management to remove radio/TV host Jobert Sucaldito, or he would resign from the noontime show due to Sucaldito's criticisms against Revillame and Wowowee.
-On May 5, Revillame left permanently.
-After negotiations between Revillame and the network, the network decided that Wowowee would end its second and final incarnation that started on March 11, 2006, and the program overall on July 30, 2010 (coinciding with Eat Bulaga!'s 31st anniversary on ABS-CBN's rival GMA).
-The show was replaced by Pilipinas Win Na Win.

-Pilipinas Win Na Win premiered on July 31, 2010, replacing Wowowee and was ABS-CBN's shortest-lived noontime show, with Kris Aquino and Robin Padilla as its main hosts, while some co-hosts from Wowowee joined.
+Pilipinas Win Na Win was ABS-CBN's shortest-lived noontime show, with Kris Aquino and Robin Padilla as its hosts, while some co-hosts from Wowowee joined.
 Some of the show's staff left the show to join Revillame's comeback on TV5 In 2010.
-After receiving consistently low ratings since launch, ABS-CBN asked Aquino mid-September to leave the show; she quietly left in September 2010.
+After receiving consistently low ratings since its launch, ABS-CBN asked Aquino mid-September to leave the show; she quietly left in September 2010.
 Two days later on October 2, ABS-CBN officially announced four new hosts and two new co-hosts.
-The four hosts tagged as the "hitmakers" include Rico J. Puno, Rey Valera, Marco Sison, and Nonoy Zuñiga.

-From October 2010 to February 11, 2011, Showtime became a noontime show, moving Pilipinas Win Na Win to a later noontime slot from October to December 31, 2010.
+The four hosts tagged as the "hitmakers" included Rico J. Puno, Rey Valera, Marco Sison, and Nonoy Zuñiga.
+It was replaced by Showtime on its timeslot, moving Pilipinas Win Na Win to a later noontime timeslot from October 2010 until it was cancelled, ending on December 31, 2010, during the New Year celebration, due to constant low ratings, with the former lasting in the 12 pm slot until February 11, 2011.
+The cancellation was announced by Puno several times during the December 20 episode.
+Rumors were posted on entertainment websites, from interviews of a fellow co-host, Valerie Concepcion, before the network announced its cancellation.